Two categories are open within the Back to Work Scheme:

 - $6 million for employers of unemployed people living in the Latrobe Valley and retrenched workers from the Hazelwood Power Station ($5000 per worker employed).

-You can apply online quickly and easily to access payments of up to $12,000 for hiring eligible employees into full-time and part-time jobs, and additional payments of up to $4000 for providing accredited training.
+You can apply online quickly and easily to access payments for hiring an eligible employee in an ongoing full-time or part-time Victorian job, as well as additional payments of up to $4000 for providing accredited training.

 Gather required information

-We recommend you have the following information on hand before commencing your claim:
+We recommend you have the following information on hand before starting your claim:

-- Employer details including legal and trading names, ABN or ACN, WorkSafe employer number and SRO customer number (if you are an existing SRO customer),
+- Employer details including legal and trading names, ABN or ACN, WorkSafe employer number and State Revenue Office customer number if you are an existing customer,

-- Your bank account details (we will pay you electronically) including account name, BSB and account number,
+- Your bank account details (we pay you electronically) including account name, BSB and account number,

 - Employee details including name and date of birth,